UBC-MDS/DSCI-532_2025_3_QuantaTrack/README.md

 ### Overview

-The QuantaTrack dashboard is organized into a sidebar with global widgets for user input and a data display section.
+The QuantaTrack dashboard is organized into a sidebar with global widgets for user input and three data display tabs for a streamlined and interactive experience.
 The sidebar allows users to filter data by sector, providing a customized view of the data.
 Additionally, users can select their preferred refresh interval for the stock screener table, with updates available every 3 or 10 seconds.

-In the data display section, the dashboard offers real-time insights on key performance metrics, including intraday performance, sector composition, return distribution and stock metrics like dividend yield and PE ratio.
+In the data display section, the Dashboard tab offers real-time insights on key performance metrics, including intraday performance, sector composition, return distribution and stock metrics like dividend yield and PE ratio.
+The Stock tab allows users to perform beta analysis for a specified duration and stock, offering deeper insights into stock performance.
+Finally, the Table tab presents a stock screener with search, filter, and sort capabilities, enabling users to easily find specific tickers or company names or criteria.
-Below the charts, the stock screener table allows users to search for specific tickers or company names, and they can download the data in CSV format based on the current view for further analysis.
+Users can also customize the table by selecting which columns to display, making the data more adaptable to individual needs, and they can download the data in CSV format based on the current view for further analysis.

 #### Demo